yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/assess-migration.md

 type: docs
 ---

-The Voyager Migration Assessment feature is specifically designed to optimize the database migration process from various source databases, currently supporting PostgreSQL and Oracle to YugabyteDB.
-Voyager conducts a detailed analysis of the source database by capturing essential metadata and metrics.
-It generates a comprehensive assessment report that recommends effective migration strategies, and provides key insights on ideal cluster configurations for optimal performance with YugabyteDB.
+The Voyager Migration Assessment feature streamlines database migration from PostgreSQL and Oracle to YugabyteDB.
+It analyzes the source database, captures essential metadata, and generates a report with recommended migration strategies and cluster configurations for optimal performance with YugabyteDB.

 ## Overview

-When you run an assessment, Voyager collects metadata or metrics from the source database.
-This includes table columns metadata, sizes of tables and indexes, read and write IOPS for tables and indexes, and so on.
-With this data, Voyager generates an assessment report with the following key details:
+When you run an assessment, Voyager gathers key metadata and metrics from the source database, such as table column details, sizes of tables and indexes, and read/write IOPS.
+It then generates a report that includes:

-- **Database compatibility**.
-An assessment of the compatibility of the source database with YugabyteDB, identifying unsupported features and data types.
+- **Recommended schema changes:** Analyzes compatibility with YugabyteDB, highlighting unsupported features and data types.

-- **Cluster size evaluation**.
-Estimated resource requirements for the target environment, to help with planning and scaling your infrastructure.
-The sizing logic depends on various factors such as the size and number of tables in the source database, as well as the throughput requirements (read/write IOPS).
+- **Recommended cluster sizing:** Estimates the resources needed for the target environment based on table sizes, number of tables, and throughput requirements.

-- **Schema evaluation**.
-Reviews the database schema to suggest effective sharding strategies for tables and indexes.
+- **Recommended data distribution:** Suggests effective sharding strategies for tables and indexes.

-- **Performance metrics**.
-Voyager analyzes performance metrics to understand workload characteristics and provide recommendations for optimization in YugabyteDB.
+- **Performance metrics:** Analyzes workload characteristics to recommend optimizations in YugabyteDB.

-- **Migration time estimate**.
-An estimate of the time needed to import data into YugabyteDB after export from the source database.
-These estimates are calculated based on various experiments during data import to YugabyteDB.
+- **Migration time estimate:** Provides an estimated time for data import into YugabyteDB based on experimental data.

-{{< warning title="Caveat" >}}
+{{< warning title="Note" >}}
 The recommendations are based on testing using a [RF3](../../../architecture/docdb-replication/replication/#replication-factor) YugabyteDB cluster on instance types with 4GiB memory per core and running v2024.1.
 {{< /warning >}}

-Note that if providing database access to the client machine running Voyager is not possible, you can gather metadata from the source database using the provided bash scripts and then use Voyager to assess the migration.

 The following table describes the type of data that is collected during a migration assessment.